VasinkaD/DAMN/README.md

-# 08-03-2026 The repository has been updated and is currently being tested on an independent machine.

 # From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging

 This repository provides data and supplementary material for the paper **From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging**, by Dominik Vašinka, Filip Juráň, Jaromír Běhal, and Miroslav Ježek. <br>